mozilla/irlpodcast/content/episodes/2022-07-05-S06E00-introducing-season-6.md

 date: 2022-07-05T04:55:01-08:00
 title: "Introducing Season 6 of IRL: AI in Real Life"
 ogtitle: "Introducing Season 6 of IRL: AI in Real Life"
 description: "<b>Meet IRL's new host, Bridget Todd, who is on a journey to meet people around the world who are making AI more trustworthy, <i>in real life.</i></b> AI is everywhere now.
 It's part of healthcare, social media, maps, and even killer robots.
 But who has power over AI?
 And who is shifting that power?
-Join IRL's new host, Bridget Todd, as she talks to technology builders and policy folks from around the world who are developing more trustworthy AI that puts people over profits."
+Join IRL's new host, Bridget Todd, as she talks to technology builders and policy folks from around the world who are developing more trustworthy AI that puts people over profits.<br><br>IRL is an original podcast from the non-profit Mozilla.
+To read more about Season 6, [visit our blog](https://foundation.mozilla.org/en/blog/listen-to-the-trailer-season-6-of-mozillas-podcast-irl-is-around-the-corner/)."
 ogdescription: "<b>Meet IRL's new host, Bridget Todd, who is on a journey to meet people around the world who are making AI more trustworthy, <i>in real life.</i></b> AI is everywhere now.
 It's part of healthcare, social media, maps, and even killer robots.
 But who has power over AI?
 And who is shifting that power?
-Join IRL's new host, Bridget Todd, as she talks to technology builders and policy folks from around the world who are developing more trustworthy AI that puts people over profits."
+Join IRL's new host, Bridget Todd, as she talks to technology builders and policy folks from around the world who are developing more trustworthy AI that puts people over profits.<br><br>IRL is an original podcast from the non-profit Mozilla.
+To read more about Season 6, [visit our blog](https://foundation.mozilla.org/en/blog/listen-to-the-trailer-season-6-of-mozillas-podcast-irl-is-around-the-corner/)."
 number: 38
 season: 6
 seasonepisode: 0